pegasystems/pega-helm-charts/docs/using-docker-pega-installer-ready.md

 - You have completed the general Kubernetes and Helm setup described in the [Deploying Pega Platform](Deploying-Pega-on-AKS.md) guide for your environment.
 - Your database is created and reachable.
 - You can pull `pegasystems/pega-installer-ready` from [PEGA-DOWNLOADS LINK].
-- You have a URL the installer job can use to download your Pega Platform distribution kit; the chart only supports providing the kit this way, not by mounting it from a local file.
+- You have either a URL the installer job can use to download your Pega Platform distribution kit or a manually created PersistentVolumeClaim (PVC) containing the kit `.zip` file.
 For instructions on obtaining a kit and hosting it somewhere the installer job can reach, see [Downloading a Pega Platform distribution to your local system](building-your-own-Pega-installer-image.md#downloading-a-pega-platform-distribution-to-your-local-system); you can stop after downloading, since you won't be building a combined image.

 ## Configuring the pega chart to use pega-installer-ready